moj-analytical-services/intro_r_training_extension/coffee_and_coding/README.md

 than `signif()`).
 This means that any arguments for `signif` need to be included as extra arguments for `across()` instead (i.e. putting `signif, 1` rather than `signif(1)` when using with `across()`).

+# Summary

+## Summary

+### Conditional statements

+We’ve looked at:

+-   If…else statements, which allow us to choose what code gets run based on a condition or set of conditions
+-   `if_else()` from dplyr, which allows us to handle vector inputs and outputs
+-   `case_when()` from dplyr, which allows us to specify multiple conditions in one go

+### Iteration

+We’ve looked at:

+-   For loops and while loops, which allow us to repeatedly execute a piece of code
+-   Extra functionalities that can be combined with loops to help apply them in more situations
+-   How to apply a function to multiple columns of a dataframe in one go

 # Further Reading